devgianlu/YASMA/README.md

 ## How To

 The app uses relatively new browser APIs, check your support [here](https://caniuse.com/indexeddb,mdn-api_subtlecrypto).
+Tested on Chrome and Firefox.

 ### First setup